Thursday Night Baseball: Fox Sports Net and Fox Family's coverage (1997–2001)

+ESPN Thursday Night Baseball (2003–2006)

 ESPN Thursday Night Baseball aired on either ESPN or ESPN2 from 2003 to 2006 and featured one game per week, taking over the package that had been on Fox Family Channel.
 Castrol served as the presenting sponsor for the telecasts.

 The play-by-play commentator was Chris Berman along with either Joe Morgan or Eric Karros as color commentator.
 In 2006, Duke Castiglione joined the broadcast as the field reporter.

-ESPN Thursday Night Baseball was officially discontinued after the 2006 season because the broadcast rights to the package were lost to TBS.
-TBS showed the games on Sunday afternoons that ESPN previously aired on Thursday nights.
-Thursday Night Baseball was replaced with MLS Primetime Thursday.
+ESPN Thursday Night Baseball ended after the 2006 season because the broadcast rights to the package were lost to TBS.
+TBS began a package of Sunday afternoon games as a replacement for ESPN's Thursday night games.
+That package was moved to Tuesday nights in 2022.

-Even though Thursday Night Baseball was officially discontinued after the 2006 season, ESPN has still aired select games on Thursday nights.
-This occurred in 2011, 2012, 2015, and every year since 2017, when Opening Day of the MLB season was moved to Thursdays, as an evening game on Opening Day remains part of ESPN's baseball contract.
+Even though Thursday Night Baseball as a distinct package ended after the 2006 season, ESPN has still aired select games on Thursday nights, most notably every year since 2017, when Opening Day of the MLB season was moved to Thursdays, as an evening game on Opening Day remains part of ESPN's baseball contract.

-MLB Network Showcase (2009-present)

-On April 9, 2009, MLB Network aired its first ever self-produced live baseball telecast.
-The network typically produces 26 non-exclusive live games a year during the regular season; since one or both teams' local TV rights holders also carry the games, the MLB Network feed is subject to local blackouts.
-In that event, the cities in the blacked-out markets will instead see a simulcast of another scheduled game via one team's local TV rights holder.

-For the shortened 2020 season, MLB Network aired 8 games on Thursday nights, mostly simulcasts of regional sports networks.

-Fox Sports Thursday Night Baseball (2014–present)

-Fox (2019-present)
+Baseball Night in America (2019–present)

-For the 2019 season, Fox Sports announced that they would air two games on Thursday nights in September.
-Four Thursday night games were aired on Fox in a regionalized form, with the Atlanta Braves vs. the Philadelphia Phillies and the Los Angeles Dodgers vs. the Baltimore Orioles airing September 12 at 7:15.
-The following week, the St. Louis Cardinals vs. the Chicago Cubs and the Detroit Tigers vs. the Cleveland Indians were aired.
+For the 2019 season, Fox Sports announced that they would air games on two Thursday nights in September.
+These games were branded as part of Fox's Baseball Night in America package.
+Four Thursday night games were aired on Fox in a regionalized form, with two each week.
 The primary games were called by Joe Davis, John Smoltz, and Ken Rosenthal, while the secondary games were called by Kenny Albert, A. J. Pierzynski, and Jon Morosi in 2019.